-If a student believes their final grade is in error because of one of the above reasons, they should follow the below procedure to appeal it:
+If students believe their final grade is in error because of one of the above reasons, they should follow the procedure below to appeal it:

 Within six months of the grade posting, the student should contact the instructor of the course and request reconsideration.
 If the instructor agrees that a change is justified, they will initiate the grade change procedure.

-If the instructor does not agree, the student can appeal to the Director of the First-Year Writing Program within 30 days of the instructor’s decision.
-To do this, the student should submit the original copies of all of their written work for the course with comments and grades along with a cover letter that explains their reasons for thinking the grades of specific essays and/or the final grade for the course was unfair.
-They can do this in hard copy (submit to the First-Year Writing office, Austin Building 162) or electronically (submit to firstname.lastname@example.org).
+If the instructor does not agree, the student can appeal to the Directors of the First-Year Writing Program within 30 days of the instructor’s decision.
+To do this, the student should submit the original copies of all of their written work for the course with comments and grades along with a cover letter that explains their reasons for thinking the grades of specific essays and/or the final grade for the course were unfair.
+Students can either submit a hard copy (deliver to the First-Year Writing office, Austin Building 162) or electronically (submit to firstname.lastname@example.org).

-A committee of three readers will read the essays and letter independently of each other and make a decision regarding whether or not the grade falls within a reasonable range of judgment.
-The Director of First-Year Writing will then consult with the instructor for information not offered in the letter of appeal (attendance, participation, grading rubric details, and so on).
+A committee of three experienced administrators and instructors will read the essays and letter independently of one another and make a decision regarding whether or not the grade falls within a reasonable range of judgment.
+The Director of First-Year Writing will then consult with the instructor for information not offered in the letter of appeal (attendance, participation, grading details, and so on).
 If this process results in agreement between the Director and the instructor that a grade change is justified, the instructor will initiate the grade change.